MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
 In AliasMode, TargetName MUST be the name of a domain that has SVCB, AAAA, or A records.
-It MUST NOT be equal to the owner name, as this would cause a loop.
+It SHOULD NOT be equal to the owner name, as this would cause a loop.

 For example, the operator of foo://example.com:8080 could